pierluigicostanzocg/GDSC6/README.md

 **2) Balanced Dataset:** The training dataset has been balanced with a generator for ensuring fair representation of different audio instances for each classes.

-**3) Inference:** At inference time, each audio divided into a maximum possible chunks of 11 seconds with 2-second time steps.
-The final prediction is determined by selecting the class with the highest score value.
+**3) Inference:** At inference time, each audio is divided into chunks of max 11 seconds with 2-second time step shift.
+The final class prediction is determined by selecting the chunk with the highest score value.

 **4) Simpler Model Training:** To prevent overfitting, we reduced the complexity of the AST model to a simpler one via model pruning layer technique.
 It ensure a better generalization.
 The standard AST model has 12 Multi-Head attention layers which we reduce it to 8.